 You should not go with the cheapest option you find.
 The price of a certification course should be reasonable while still providing quality instruction.
-Use reviews and other resources to determine if the price worth the services provided.
+Use reviews and other resources to determine if the price is worth the services provided.

 You should also note whether or not exam fees are included.
 This can be a nice addition to a certification package, as they often provided exam fees at a discounted rate.
 If you are only interested in the course itself, you can ask for the tuition to be adjusted accordingly.

 Like many things in this day and age, there are certification courses that are offered online.
 This is a convenient option if there are no in-person facilities near you or if your schedule is particularly hectic.